Hugh Marshall Hole

 Lieutenant-Colonel Hugh Marshall Hole, CMG (16 May 1865 – 18 May 1941) was an English pioneer, administrator and author and best known for issuing the "Marshall Hole currency".

 Education and appointments

 Marshall Hole was born in Tiverton in Devon, England.
 He was educated at Blundell's School and Balliol College (where he won the Newte exhibition).

-Marshall Hole came to South Africa in 1889 and met the mine magnate and politician Cecil Rhodes in Kimberley.
+Marshall Hole came to Cape Colony in 1889 and met the mine magnate and politician Cecil Rhodes in Kimberley.
 Rhodes offered him a job as the first clerk to the newly formed British South Africa Company.
 In 1891 Marshall Hole took up the position of private secretary to Sir Starr Jameson in Mashonaland (who was shortly to be appointed Administrator of the company's territories).

 Marshall Hole's other appointments included: